scardonac/qr_code_detection/README.md

 The **YOLOv8n.pt** pre-trained model was chosen for the following reasons:

 - **Lightweight**: YOLOv8n is the "nano" version of the YOLO family, optimized for speed and efficiency with smaller model sizes, making it ideal for real-time applications on devices with limited computational resources.
-- **Transfer Learning**: By using a pre-trained model, we leverage the general object detection capabilities learned from a large dataset (such as COCO), which helps the model generalize better and converge faster when fine-tuned on a smaller, domain-specific dataset like QR codes.
+- **Transfer Learning**: By using a pre-trained model, we leverage the general object detection capabilities learned from a large dataset, which helps the model generalize better and converge faster when fine-tuned on a smaller, domain-specific dataset like QR codes.
-- **Real-Time Performance**: YOLOv8n is specifically designed to handle real-time object detection tasks, ensuring minimal latency during inference, which is critical for QR code scanning applications.

 ## Data Used